5a5a8/CSherlock/README.md

 A csv file of any size can be used as more memory is allocated as needed.
 This allows users to replace the built-in csv with their own if they wish.

-The array containing each line of the csv file is split between a maximum of 32 threads (POSIX threads are used for multithreading).
+The array containing each line of the csv file is split between a maximum of 256 threads with a default thread number of 32 (POSIX threads are used for multithreading).
 Each thread then parses one of its csv lines at a time and if a regex exists in the data, it will check the username against the regex.
 If the username matches the regex, it passes the site data to the `get_request` function to send the appropriate web request.